Tropxzz/GEARZ-/readme.md

 # Why GEARZ? ⁉
 GEARZ is a really powerful script that has a **TON** of features and games like Break in 2, blox fruits (possibly) and WAAAAAAAAAAAAAAAAAY More.
-GEARZ also has a decent ui because I am using the "Fluent" Library by ``dawid-scripts``
+GEARZ also has a decent ui because I am using [Fluent](https://github.com/dawid-scripts/Fluent/blob/master/Example.lua)

 # Key system 😴
 I get it, I get it you hate key systems everyoooooooone hates key systems im sorry for making you suffer but here are your beautiful key system steps